-Identifying high performing targeting parameters, sites or creatives allows you to get the best results for your campaigns.
-By focusing your advertising spend on the right placement, ads and audience, your campaigns will generate a higher return on your investment (ROI).
+Identifying high performing targeting parameters allow you to get the best results for your campaigns.
+By focusing your advertising spend on the right audience, your campaigns can generate a higher return on your investment (ROI).

 How do I optimize my campaigns?

 The easiest way to think about campaign optimization is to understand that your campaigns will appeal to a selected audience and that you use the campaign targeting to reach that audience, then get their attention and engagement through the message conveyed by your specific ads and creatives.